-HM94. .Items not included in other categories listed, otherwise they will be disqualified quilting.
+HM92.
+Items not included in other categories listed, otherwise they will be disqualified and wet felted should not be entered in Knitting or crochet

-Felted items will be entered in the Felting category under a subcategory.
-Items knitted or crocheted and wet felted should be entered in knitting or crochet.
+All felted items should be entered in the felting category under one of the subcategories.
+Items that have been knitted or crocheted

 Quilts must be completely done by the KEHA member exhibitor.
-This includes
+This includes quilt-